Dates: October 20 – November 13, 2023

-Join the Mountain Professionals team and veteran Himalayan expedition leader Ryan Waters for our expedition to climb Ama Dablam during the fall 2021 season.
+Join the Mountain Professionals team and veteran Himalayan expedition leader for our expedition to climb Ama Dablam during the 2023 season.

 Sometimes names can be misleading, but when it comes to Mountain Professionals the name couldn’t be more accurate!
 When I decided to climb Mt.
 Everest as part of ‘THE QUEST’ TV / Film Series, there was little doubt on who I wanted to entrust my life with and to handle the in-depth logistics needed for our 52 day cinematic adventure to the top of the world.
 Excellent company, excellent people, excellent experience!

 Alex H., USA

 We focus directly on a smaller size group of climbers that are receiving a quality guided climbing experience and package.

 - Expedition Leader Ryan Waters, Himalayan and Ama Dablam Veteran Guide

 - Top Ama Dablam logistics are provided throughout the trip from Kathmandu to all mountain camps